Last updated November 2021

 - Restore breasts that have changed over time (as a result of pregnancy or ageing) to their original shape.

-Different methods of breast augmentation
+Different methods of breast augmentation surgery

-Using ‘implants’ or ‘prostheses’
+Using breast ‘implants’ or ‘prostheses’

 This is the most common technique of projecting the breasts forwards, usually by the placement of an implant behind the breast itself or behind the pectoralis muscle on which the breast rests.
-With careful matching of patient and the particular implant, it can produce highly satisfying results.
+With careful matching of the patient and the particular implant, it can produce highly satisfying results.

 Fat transfer from elsewhere in the body to the breasts

 This technique is an alternative to the traditional option of silicon implants.
 With this method fat is removed from an area where it is unwanted and then transferred (transplanted) to the breasts though 3mm incisions.
 It results in about a 50% increase in breast volume – typically a cup size – and is therefore less predictable than implants.
-But it may be an option for women who are certain they don’t want implants.
+But it may be an option for women who are certain they don’t want breast implants.

-What about scars?
+What about the scars?